danharkins/hpke-wrap/README.md

   the input keying material is used to generate the local identity key when you receive something encrypted with your public key.

-hpke_test.c

-  Validates some of the test vectors from the -06 version of the draft as well as some AES-SIV test vectors that aren't

 parse_tv.c

   Take the JSON verson of the test vectors and go through them all, testing all of the KEMs that use the NIST curves.
-Works with the -07 test vectors.

   USAGE: ./parse_tv -t <tv> [-jvdh]
         -t  the JSON test vectors